Steven J. Willis

 - A general practitioner is likely to encounter many business enterprises (including law firms) engaging in business in the form of a partnership.
 This course addresses taxation of partnerships and tax consequences of partnership formation or termination, distributions of money or property to partners, and consequences of sale or exchange of a partnership interest or of the death of a partner.

-- Income Tax recommended.
-Covers theories of alimony, child support, and equitable disposition of property at divorce, valuation and distribution of pensions and other complex assets, child support in marital and non-marital contexts, taxation and economic policy, family and work issues, and income supports for poor and working families.
-Students will complete exercises in applying state family laws and federal tax laws.
+- This course covers theories of alimony, child support, and equitable disposition of property at divorce, valuation and distribution of pensions and other complex assets, child support in marital and non-marital contexts, taxation and economic policy, family and work issues, and income supports for poor and working families.

 - The Tax Law of Charities (2014) (with Jones, Brennen, & Moran) (LEXIS) (3d Ed.
 2014)